Amplitude Uncertainties Everywhere All at Once: (Repulsive) Ensembles

 The accuracy for the $\gamma\gamma g$ amplitude regression is shown in the left panel of Fig.~\ref{fig:RE_deltaabs} for the zero noise case.
 Here, each member is a simple MLP with invariants and four vectors as input.
 With an increasing number of ensemble members, the accuracy of the ensemble improves.
 As expected, using the separately trained $\sigma_\text{syst}$ does not affect the accuracy of the ensemble.
 Moreover, the right panel of Fig.~\ref{fig:RE_deltaabs} shows the mean relative accuracy --- averaged over the test dataset --- as a function of the ensemble size.
 The accuracy improves with $N_\text{ens}$ but levels off at around $\sim 5 \cdot 10^{-5}$.
 The behavior is well described by an inverse square-root scaling with a constant offset.
 The $1/\sqrt{N_\text{ens}}$ term demonstrates that the ensemble members act as approximately independent estimators, so that the statistical component decreases with ensemble size.
 In contrast, the constant offset corresponds to the irreducible bias, which cannot be reduced by ensembling.
 This numerical result directly confirms the conceptual decomposition discussed above: the ensemble reduces the statistical part as expected, but a bias floor remains.

 Next, we discuss in Fig.~\ref{fig:re_sig_ensemble}, the learned systematic uncertainties of the ensemble.
 For the zero-noise case shown in the left panel, it is clearly visible that using the averaged systematic uncertainties from the ensemble members leads to overestimated uncertainties.
 We also checked that scaling the average by $1/\sqrt{N_\text{ens}}$ --- or equivalently using the weighted average of Eq.\eqref{eq:ensemble_output2} --- underestimates the uncertainties.
 Using instead a separately trained global $\sigma_{\text{syst}}$ drastically improves the calibration.
 For $N_\text{ens} \gtrsim 100$, however, two peaks start to appear roughly at $t_\text{syst} \sim \pm 1$.
 For this high number of ensemble members, the noisy part of the prediction is reduced to a level at which the biases of the learned prediction become clearly visible.
-In presence of a bias, $\sigma_\text{syst}(x)$ converges to $|A_\text{NN}(x) - A_\text{train}(x)|$ --- as explained in Sec.~\ref{sec:calibration_pulls}.
-Consequently, in these regions $t_\text{syst} = (A_\text{NN}(x) - A_\text{train}(x)) / \sigma_\text{syst}(x) \sim \pm 1$ explaining the appearance of the peaks for larger ensembles.
+If the noise in the amplitude prediction is low enough, the NN predicting $\sigma_\text{syst}(x)$ can directly fit $|A_\text{NN}(x) - A_\text{train}(x)|$, which is the actual minium of the heteroscedastic loss --- see also App.~D.3 of Ref.~\cite{ATLAS:2024rpl}.
+Consequently, for larger ensembles with low noise, $t_\text{syst} = (A_\text{NN}(x) - A_\text{train}(x)) / \sigma_\text{syst}(x) \sim \pm 1$ explaining the appearance of the peaks.
 This signals that the uncertainty is not Gaussian distributed anymore.

 In the case of noisy data, as shown in the right panel of Fig.~\ref{fig:re_sig_ensemble}, both the averaged and the separately learned global $\sigma_\text{syst}$ lead to well-calibrated uncertainties.
 This behavior is fully consistent with the data-noise–dominated scenario discussed above, where the irreducible noise contribution is shared across all ensemble members and is therefore not reduced by averaging.